 One of the primary goals of ElephantVoices is to use our knowledge to speak up on behalf of elephants.
 We act as a voice for elephants via this website, social media, scientific and popular articles, lectures, TV documentaries, interviews, radio broadcasts, expert statement and testimony, appearing in court, where necessary.

 A multitude of human practices threaten the survival and well-being of wild elephants.
-The killing of elephants for their tusks is out of control once again, accounting for as many as 30,000 to 40,000 elephant mortalities each year.
+From 2008-2009 the killing of elephants for their tusks spiralled out of control once again, accounting for as many as 30,000 to 40,000 elephant mortalities each year.
 This new, destructive wave was first reported in Scientific American in July 2009 (2.59 MB), but it took time before the world started to face the brutal truth.
-To this figure add the thousands of calves who die as a result of their mother's deaths.
+To this figure add the thousands of calves who die as a result of their mother's deaths, and the trauma and devastation caused by the slaughter.

 The conservation and ethical treatment of wild elephants is of paramount importance, yet the individual distress and misery suffered by many captive elephants is also appalling and, given that many live in the zoos and circuses of wealthy countries, is totally unacceptable.